 Volatile organic compounds mostly come from human-made products.
 There are a lot of different VOCs.
 Their effects can range from highly toxic to no negative effects on our health. (source)

 The most common sources of indoor VOCs are:

 - dry cleaning fluids

-Technically formaldehyde is a common VOC.
-However, I want to mention it separately because it is stated by the Environmental Protection Agency (EPA) to potentially cause cancer.
-It is a colorless, pungent-smelling gas and can be released from insulation and building materials such as composite wood.
-Other sources are:
+Formaldehyde is a common VOC.
+However, I want to mention it separately because according to the Environmental Protection Agency (EPA) it potentially causes cancer.
+It is a pungent-smelling gas.
+Sources include:

 - a type of insulation called urea-formaldehyde insulating foam (UFFI)

-The spores of molds are always present in the air in very small quantities.
-They normally do not pose any health hazards.
-However, when mold spores land in a spot that is humid and warm, they can start to grow and produce very high quantities of spores.
-This can lead to various health effects and can damage wood and fixtures.
+The spores of molds are always floating in the air in very tiny amounts.
+This normally does not pose a health hazard.
+However, when mold spores land in a good spot (warm and humid), they start to grow and can produce many spores.
+This can lead to negative health effects as well as damaging wood and fixtures.

 Appliances and household products of concern